esitarski/CrossMgr/README.md

 ...from the command prompt.

-CrossMgrImpinj, TagReadWriter, and SeriesMgr follow the same install process.
+CrossMgrImpinj, TagReadWriter, CrossMgrAlien, CrossMgrVideo, and SeriesMgr follow the same install process.

 Alternative, setup a desktop icon to call it directly.